qitianshi/brainhack-24/README.md

 # start a particular docker compose file by name (it defaults to `docker-compose.yml` if not indicated)
 docker compose -f docker-compose-finals.yml up
 ```

-### testing
-Create an `.env` file based on the provided `.env.example` file, and update it accordingly:

-- `COMPETITION_IP = "172.17.0.1"` on Linux, `"host.docker.internal"` otherwise
-- `LOCAL_IP = "172.17.0.1"` on Linux, `"host.docker.internal"` otherwise
-- `USE_ROBOT = "false"`

-Then run `docker compose up`.
-This should start the competition server locally, as well as the rest of the services accordingly to connect to it.

 ## Tagging & releases